DanielTBonn/readme-gen/assets/readmeinfo.txt

 {
   "title": "readme-gen",
-  "description": "Generate's a readme using the CLI, node, and inquirer.", "installation-instructions": "Clone this repository, install node, and make sure that inquirer is downloaded.", "usage-information": "Anyone can use this program.", "contribution-guidelines": "Finish the rest of the program for me.", "test-instructions": "Unsure.",
+  "description": "Generate's a readme using the CLI, node, and inquirer.", "installationInstructions": "Clone this repository, install node, and make sure that inquirer is downloaded.", "usageInformation": "Anyone can use this program.", "contributionGuidelines": "Finish the rest of the program for me.", "testInstructions": "Unsure.",
   "license": "MIT",
-  "github-username": "danieltbonn",
+  "githubUsername": "danieltbonn",
   "email": "danieltbonn@gmail.com"
 }